nparkanyi/gedit3-vim-mode/README.md

 ================

 This plugin enhances gedit3 with basic Vim-style keyboard navigation.
-To install, just copy vim-mode.py and vim-mode.plugin to ~/.local/share/gedit/plugins/ .
+To install, just copy vim-mode.py and vim-mode.plugin to ~/.local/share/gedit/plugins/ on Unices or C:\Program Files\gedit\lib\gedit\plugins on Windows.
 This requires PyGObject.
-It has been tested in gedit 3.8, 3.14, 3.16, and 3.18.
+It has been tested in gedit 3.8, 3.14, 3.16, 3.18, and 3.20.

 Features
 --------